cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 present OPAQUE with 3DH which only differs in the key derivation function at the cost of two additional exponentiations (and less resilience to the compromise of ephemeral exponents).
-We note that 3DH serves as a basis for the key-exchange protocol of {{SIGNAL}}.
+We note that 3DH serves as a basis for the key exchange protocol of {{SIGNAL}}.
 Importantly, many other protocols follow a similar format with differences mainly in the key derivation function.
 This includes the Noise family of protocols.
 Extensions also apply to KEM-based AKE protocols as in many